reuben21/Shopping-Web-App-in-Node-JS-and-EJS/README.md

 # Starting with Node JS

-## creating a basic node js web application
+## Creating a Node js web application

+## A Basic Shopping Web Application

 ### Following The MVC Pattern
 - Model - representing your data